A protocol for random sequencer selection for the Aztec Network. Prior versions:

 The only way to trigger an L2 reorg (without an L1 one) is if block N is revealed but doesn't get proven.
 In this case, all subsequent blocks become invalidated and the chain needs to restart from block N-1.

 To mitigate the effect of wasted effort by all sequencers from block N+1 until the reorg, we could implement uncle rewards for these sequencers.
-And if we are comfortable with slashing, take those rewards out of the pocket of the sequencer that failed to finalise their block.
+And if we are comfortable with slashing, take those rewards out of the pocket of the sequencer that failed to finalize their block.

 Read more approaches to batching here.

 As an extension to the protocol, we can bake in batching of multiple blocks.
-Rather than creating one proof per block, we can aggregate multiple blocks into a single proof, in order to amortise the cost of verifying the root rollup ZKP on L1, thus reducing fees.
+Rather than creating one proof per block, we can aggregate multiple blocks into a single proof, in order to amortize the cost of verifying the root rollup ZKP on L1, thus reducing fees.

 In a batching model, proving for each block happens immediately as the block is revealed, same as usual.
 But the resulting proof is not submitted to L1: instead, it is aggregated into the proof of the next block.